Merchant Terms and Conditions

 15. "PIN (Personal Identification Number)" means a personal identification number that is confidential and only known by FasaPay Member and must be listed/entered by the Merchant when accessing the Merchant's Account.
 Together with FasaPay Account, password and PIN are used to prove that the member concerned is entitled to FasaPay Service on FasaPay account.

-16. "Transaction Fee" means a fee charged by FasaPay to FasaPay Member for any payment transaction and/or transfer of funds (transfer) made from the Customer to the Merchant (or vice versa), as specified in the Merchant Account Article for these Terms and Conditions and as may be amended from time to time accordance with the Fee Clause point 5 (five);
+16. "Transaction Fee" means a fee charged by FasaPay to FasaPay Member for any payment transaction and/or transfer of funds (transfer) made from the Customer to the Merchant (or vice versa), as specified in the Article 5.
+Fee and as may be amended from time to time accordance with the Clause 5.4;

-18. "Transaction" means all electronic money financial activities related to FasaPay balance conducted by FasaPay Member;
+18. "Transaction" means all online payment financial activities related to FasaPay balance conducted by FasaPay Member;

 19. "Payment Transaction" means any payment from Customer to Merchant (or vice versa if the context requires) activated by the Service;